API

 Not verified yet

-Endpoint paths can change.
-Treat the Swagger spec as the source of truth; this page captures conventions only.
+Endpoint paths can change on the dashboard API.
+Treat the Swagger spec as the source of truth; this section documents the conventions and the stable public surface.

 Authentication

-• Apikey <key> – long-lived application credential.
-See Manage API keys.
-Bearer is also accepted with the same value for compatibility.
+Apikey <key>Public APILong-lived application credential — see API keys.
+Bearer <key> is also accepted with the same value.

 • Languages — list shared + custom; create/delete custom languages.